 Other unique provisions of the proposed amendment are that if there are a large number of victims, "The court must fashion a procedure to provide for the rights of the victims, when the number of victims makes it impracticable to accord all them the rights outlined in the legislation" (Feinstein 2006).
 The Attorney General within one year of passage must establish regulations to enforce victim's rights and compliance (Feinstein 2006).

 The Modern Crime Victims' Rights Movement began 30 years ago after the 1973 United States Supreme Court decision in Linda R.S. v.
-Richard D., 410 U.S. 614 (1972).
+Richard D., 410 U.S. 614 (1973) (Linda R.S. v.
+Richard D. 1973).
 The Supreme Court ruled on the issue if an unmarried woman could seek to the prosecutor's office from discriminately applying a statute regarding the non payment of child support.
 This was by refusing to prosecute fathers of children to unmarried women.
 The Court's holding stated that Linda R.S. "could not demonstrate a nexus between the prosecutor’s alleged discriminatory enforcement of the child support statute and the woman’s failure to secure child support payments, and as such, the victim did not have standing to seek the relief she requested," in specification the Court stated, "a private citizen lacks a judicially cognizable interest in the prosecution or non prosecution of another" (History).
 However in further consideration the court provided an outline for a remedy, that Congress could "enact statutes creating legal rights, the invasion of which creates standing, even though no injury would exist without the statute" (History).

 On April 3, 1982, 22 year old Stephanie Roper accidentally veered off a dark rural road an evening in Washington, DC.
 Two men stopped.
 Stephanie was abducted and taken to an abandoned farmhouse in Maryland.
 Stephanie was tortured and raped.
 The two men killed Stephanie, dismembering and burning her body (Kyl 2011).